Framed defects in ABJ(M): The g -theorem for dCFTs with framing

 The net effect, already visible at two loops, is that the $\mathfrak{f}^2$ term spoils the definite sign of this expression, thus leading to a violation of the $g$-theorem for $\mathfrak{f}^2 >1$, unless one redefines $g$ as $g \sign{\!(1 - \mathfrak{f}^2)}$.

 In figure \ref{fig:g-function1} we show the plot of $g$ as a function of $\alpha\bar\alpha$, for different values of framing.
 We highlight in blue the range of $0 \leq \alpha\bar\alpha \leq 1$, since the two limiting values correspond to the UV and IR fixed points of the RG flow for $\alpha\bar\alpha=0$ and $\alpha\bar\alpha=1$, respectively.
 For $\mathfrak{f}=1$ the $\alpha\bar\alpha$ dependence drops out and the $g$-function becomes constant, as expected from the cohomological equivalence (all defects along the RG flow have the same partition function $\log{|\langle W \rangle|}$).
+We stress that there is still a flow for $\mathfrak{f}=1$, since the beta functions are non-vanishing regardless of framing.
+This simply means that the VEV of the WL is not an appropriate observable to diagnose the flow.
 For $0\le \mathfrak{f}<1$,\footnote{In principle $\mathfrak{f}$ is an integer, but here we consider its analytic continuation to the real axis.
 Manifestation of non-integer framings already appeared in \cite{Bianchi:2014laa} for Wilson loops defined on latitudes.} the function $g$ is monotonically decreasing as a function of $\alpha\bar\alpha$, in agreement with the $g$-theorem, as increasing $\alpha\bar\alpha$ from 0 to 1 follows the RG flow from the UV to the IR fixed points.
 This means that $g$ is a monotonically increasing function of the energy scale, which is consistent with \eqref{eq:g-theoremframing}, observing that $\beta_\alpha \beta_{\bar\alpha}\geq0$ in the regime of interest.
 Conversely, for $\mathfrak{f}>1$ $g$ is increasing as a function of the coupling $\alpha\bar\alpha$, signaling the aforementioned breakdown of the expected behavior from the $g$-theorem.
 At $\alpha\bar\alpha=1$ $g$ becomes framing-independent, because in the $1/2$ BPS case the framing contribution appears as an overall phase, which cancels out when taking the modulus of $\langle W \rangle$.

 While at the technical level the violation of the $g$-theorem can be clearly traced back to the non-trivial dependence of the expectation value $\langle W \rangle$ on $\mathfrak{f}$, it is interesting to examine how this breakdown arises directly within the proof of \cite{Cuomo:2021rkm}.